 These are critically important skills because the onset of malnutrition in infants and children can be rapid and because chronic malnutrition during periods of growth can delay maturation and impair brain function.

-Physical Exam Guide and Visual Learning Tools
+Key Features of Physical Exam Guide and Visual Learning Tools

 Illustrated explanation of the head-to-to physical exam on infants, children, and adolescents to assess nutritional status, including: